dssg/triage/docs/sources/quickstart.md

 ### 1. Install Triage

 Triage can be installed using pip or through python setup.py.
-It requires Python 3+ and access to a postgresql database.
+It requires Python 3.8+ and access to a postgresql database (for now). *If you're interested in helping port the queries to support other databases, let us know*.
 Ideally you have full access to a database so triage can create additional schemas inside that it needs to store metadata, predictions, and evaluation metrics.

+To install Triage locally, you need:
+- Ubuntu/RedHat
+- Python 3.8+
+- A PostgreSQL 9.6+ database with your source data (events, geographical data, etc) loaded.
+  - **NOTE**: If your database is PostgreSQL 11+ you will get some speed improvements.
+We recommend updating to a recent version of PostgreSQL.
+- Ample space on an available disk, (or for example in Amazon Web Services's S3), to store the matrices and models that will be created for your experiments

 We also recommend installing triage inside a python virtual environment for your project so you don't have any conflicts with other packages installed on the machine.
 You can use [virutalenv](https://virtualenv.pypa.io/en/latest/) or [pyenv](https://github.com/pyenv/pyenv-installer/blob/master/README.rst) to do that.

-If you use [pyenv](https://github.com/pyenv/pyenv-installer/blob/master/README.rst) (be sure your default python is 3+):
+If you use [pyenv](https://github.com/pyenv/pyenv-installer/blob/master/README.rst) (be sure your default python is 3.8+):
 ```bash
 $ pyenv virtualenv triage-env
 $ pyenv activate triage-env